olivier3lanc/Frontend-links/README.md

 ## WebGL and Three.js

+* [Reconstructing Journalistic Scenes in 3D](https://rd.nytimes.com/projects/reconstructing-journalistic-scenes-in-3d) We can bring readers closer to the story by more faithfully rendering what our journalists witness on the ground.
 * [Vanta.js - 3D & WebGL Background Animations For Your Website](https://www.vantajs.com/) Gallery of customizable plug & play animated backgrounds using three.js